-In order to contribute to the Earth Day cause, here are some tips on how to “drive green” today, on Earth Day, and beyond.
+In order to contribute to the Earth Day cause, here are some tips on how to “drive green,” followed by some options for choosing an eco-friendly car.

 - Tip: The month of April celebrates National Car Care Month, so cities all over the United States host events to promote car care.
 For the month of April, I can get a maintenance check for free, right outside of Austin!
-Visit the Car Care Council’s Be Car Care Aware campaign website to see if there is an event near you.
+Learn more about the campaign at the Car Care Council website.

 - In order to help the environment, try to be a conscientious driver.
-Heavy acceleration or braking while driving consumes a large amount of your car’s gas.
-If you practice gradual acceleration and slow braking, you can contribute not only to a better earth, but safer roads.
+Heavy acceleration or braking while driving consumes more of your car’s gas.
+If you practice gradual acceleration and slow braking, you can contribute not only to a better Earth, but safer roads.

 - Tip: When on longer trips or highways, using cruise control can limit your acceleration and braking, and in turn preserve gas.